 - Deflation is when the value of money increases and prices go down.
 Consumers tend to postpone purchases, which leads to production stoppages and job losses.

-- Central banks can increase the supply of money and lower interest rates to control inflation.
+- Central banks can increase the supply of money and increase interest rates to control inflation.

 - When inflation is high, it is advisable to borrow money and pay back debts very slowly.
 Now is the time to make large investments and lock in interest rates.